Ok, friends, if you love easy dip recipes then have I got just the recipe for you.

 Instructions

-- In a mixing bowl, stir together all ingredients until combined.
-Spread evenly in a small baker and top with a sprinkle of shredded cheese, if desired.
+• In a mixing bowl, stir together the remaining dip ingredients.
+Once combined, stir in the shredded jackfruit.
+Spread the mixture evenly in a small baker and top with a sprinkle of shredded cheese, if desired.

 Notes